Esperance Senior High School: Staffing

 The school has a principal, two deputies, three program coordinators (Student Services, Agriculture and School Planning and Curriculum Development), two heads of learning areas in the arts and technology and enterprise - and five heads of department for English, mathematics, science, society and environment and health and physical education.
-As well, there are a number of teachers-in-charge of curriculum areas, including music, languages (French and Wangkatja), vocational education and training (VET), home economics, computing and business.
+There are teachers-in-charge of curriculum areas, including music, languages (French and Wangkatja), vocational education and training (VET), home economics, computing and business.
 A Follow the Dream coordinator, Clontarf Football Academy staff and Aboriginal and Islander Education Officers support the school's Aboriginal students, and a library manager oversees the Esperance Community Education Campus Library and Learning Centre.

-There are approximately 80 teaching staff and 30 non-teaching staff at the school.
+There are approximately 90 teaching staff and 30 non-teaching staff at the school.

 The Student Services Coordinator manages pastoral care and behaviour management programs, and supports students and those staff with specific responsibilities in the student services field.
 Other members of the Student Services team include three senior school year coordinators, three Junior Campus team leaders, the Aboriginal and Islander Education officers, the chaplain, the youth education officer, the faction leader, the nurse, the students-at-risk coordinator, mentors and the school psychologist.